See Palma’s historic center and coastline from a double-decker bus.

 Red Route

-The Red Route runs daily from 10:00 to 18:00 with buses arriving every 25 minutes at each stop.
+The Red Route runs daily from 10:00 to 18:00, with buses arriving approximately every 30 minutes at each stop.

 Stops: